kay-hewett/pytorch-testing-scripts/CONTRIBUTION_GUIDE.md

-# PyTorch Testing Scripts - Contribution Guide
+# PyTorch Testing Scripts - Executive Summary

-Welcome to the PyTorch Testing Scripts repository!
-This guide will help you contribute effectively to our collection of PyTorch performance benchmarking and testing utilities.
+Which is faster for

 ## 📋 Table of Contents